hyperledger/identus-docs/documentation/docs/getting-started.md

 # Getting Started

-Atala PRISM is a toolset that provides infrastructure for decentralized identity.
-It is a layer-2 blockchain solution that leverages the Cardano blockchain as a [verifiable data registry (VDR)](/docs/concepts/glossary#verifiable-data-registry).
-PRISM's roots are in [self-sovereign identity (SSI)](/docs/concepts/glossary#self-sovereign-identity), which empowers users to control their identity and personal information, including selectively disclosing with whom to share their data using asymmetric cryptography.
+Hyperledger Identus is a comprehensive toolset that provides the necessary infrastructure for decentralized identity systems.
+It operates as a layer-2 blockchain solution, using the Cardano blockchain as a [verifiable data registry (VDR)](/docs/concepts/glossary#verifiable-data-registry).
+This innovative toolset facilitates the creation and management of decentralized identifiers (DIDs) and supports the issuance, updating, and revocation of verifiable credentials.
+With this technology, users can securely and efficiently manage their digital identities while ensuring the integrity and authenticity of their credentials.

+Hyperledger Identus is deeply rooted in the concept of [self-sovereign identity (SSI)](/docs/concepts/glossary#self-sovereign-identity), a powerful feature that empowers users to control their identity and personal information.
+With SSI, users can selectively disclose their data using asymmetric cryptography, giving them full control over their digital identity.

 The documentation herein will explain the following:

-* The concepts of SSI
+* Decentralized identity concepts
-* How PRISM works
+* How Hyperledger Identus works
-* PRISM Quick Start Guide
+* Hyperledger Identus Quick Start Guide

 ## Supported Standards
 * W3C DID Specification